Geometric-and-Combinatorial-Structures/Minimal-graphs-for-contractible-and-dismantlable-properties/README.md

 > chmod a+x acyclic_runner
 > ./acyclic_runner
 ```
-In our personal computer this script takes about 4 days to be completed, no more than 8 GiB of RAM, and the output consists of 2338 files distributed in 34 sub-folders in `ag`, with a total size of 1.7 GiB.
+In our personal computer this script takes about 4 days to be completed, no more than 8 GiB of RAM is needed and the output consists of 2338 files distributed in 34 sub-folders in `ag`, with a total size of 1.7 GiB.

 Of course, in Windows as well as in GNU/Linux, the script `acyclic` can be executed manually as follows:<br />
 acyclic 1<br />